1n4r1/1n4r1.github.io/_posts/2019-09-30-Hackthebox-Nibbles-Walkthrough.md

 Sounds there is a RCE with metasploit.<br>
 However, we need a guessing to figure out what is the credential.<br>
-This time, the username is same as default and password was the server name.
+This time, the username is same as default and password is the server name.
 {% highlight shell %}
 admin:nibbles
 {% endhighlight %}